Bridgepointe Shopping Center: Decline

 By 1986, Hahn Company had put the mall up for sale due to underperformance.
 Factors in this underperformance included the Teflon-coated "fabric roof" of the Bullock's store which, combined with problems in the store's ventilation system, created issues with the store's internal temperature.
 In addition, construction along Highway 92 made the mall difficult to access.
 Hahn had attempted to sell the mall to DeMonet Industries, but was unable to negotiate a sale price.
 Later that year, Federated Department Stores (now Macy's, Inc.) closed the Bullock's location and sold it to real estate developer Sterlik Company, which converted 84000 sqft of the 130000 sqft store into a sporting goods store called All American Sports Club.
 Furthering the mall's failure was the expansion of nearby Hillsdale Shopping Center throughout the 1980s.
 In 1987, Terranomics Development of San Francisco, California, purchased a 25 percent stake in the mall.
 Also as part of this deal, Amfac, then-owners of the Liberty House location, closed the store in order to sell its lease to Hahn.

-Terramonte renamed the mall to The Island and sold the vacated Liberty House location to Whole Earth Access, a counterculture retailer based out of Berkeley, California, in July 1987.
+Terramonte renamed the mall to The Island and sold the vacated Liberty House location to Whole Earth Access, a counterculture retailer based in Berkeley, California, in July 1987.
 All American Sports Club filed for bankruptcy and closed all of its stores in 1989.
 JCPenney left the mall in 1991, thus leaving two of the mall's four anchor stores vacant once more.
 Between this and the fact that Whole Earth Access did not open to the mall, the interior quickly experienced a decline in tenancy.
 By 1993, the center was over 80 percent vacant; among the major stores that had closed were Oshman's Sporting Goods, Foot Locker, and Pier One Imports.
 In response to this, Hahn proposed to replace the center with outlet stores, but was unsuccessful in negotiating with any prospective retailers.
 Retail analyst Arthur Krakower told the San Francisco Examiner in 1993 that factors leading to the mall's decline included the loss of department stores, combined with an excess of shopping malls built in the 1980s.